Green Card for PhD Holders: The Complete EB-1 Guide for 2025

 The basic fees are as follows:

-If the EB-1 is not an option, don’t lose hope.
-Some other alternatives may be available depending on your qualifications.
+If the EB-1 is not an option, other alternatives may be available depending on your qualifications.

 EB-2 NIW

-The EB-2 usually requires applicants to have a job offer from a sponsoring employer to apply.
-In addition, that employer must obtain a PERM Labor Certification on your behalf.
+The EB-2 usually requires applicants to have a job offer from a sponsoring employer to apply, and their employer must obtain a PERM Labor Certification on their behalf.
 However, with a National Interest Waiver (NIW), you can bypass the job offer and PERM requirements by proving to the USCIS that your work will benefit the United States.

 To do this, you must demonstrate these three things: